* Panasonic to fall into red for year to March -Nikkei

 * Strong yen, tough competition behind decision -source

-* In talks with Japan Display about selling TV panel plant
+* In talks with Japan Display about selling TV panel plant -sources

 * Panasonic shares up 3.1 pct vs. flat Nikkei average